score-json/json/TSF/trustable/no-json-faults/NJF-01.md

     Erikhu1: 1.0
 ---

 The service accepts the literal name null.

+aschemmel-tech: why mix test references with the function reference?